itsjohncs/johncs.com/content/posts/zealotry.rst

 It's worth mentioning that this is the ideal case.
 The thing I try to do.
 I'm not sure how often I'm successful, but I'm hoping more and more often as the years pass by.

-I encourage you to try this practice out: try to recognize that you don't intimately understand why someone is doing what they're doing then put hard effort into correcting that.

-This isn't just useful in your professional life either.
-Do you not understand why those in the #BlackLivesMatter movement are doing what they're doing?
-Do you not understand why anyone voted for Trump?
-Do you not understand why pronouns are very important for many people?
-It takes effort to understand, but it's often worth it.
+This isn't just useful in my professional life either.
+Do I not understand why those in the #BlackLivesMatter movement are doing what they're doing?
+Do I not understand why anyone voted for Trump?
+Do I not understand why pronouns are very important for many people?

 Alright, here's another turtle image to break the suddenly heavy mood: